adeckmyn/maps/inst/README.md

 - 'world2' now has clean boundaries when 'fill=TRUE'.

 ##FALL BACK TO LEGACY WORLD DATABASE
-There are a few mechanisms to use the old 'world' database rather than the updated one, should that be necessary:
-- Using 'database=legacy_world'
-- Setting R_MAP_DATA_LEGACY=TRUE in the environment prior to loading maps
-- Deprecated: Calling world.legacy(TRUE) for switching to the old database and world.legacy(FALSE) to switch back on the fly.

-The last two options should only be used as a *temporary last resource*, to quickly run code that requires the old database without having to edit it.

-In v3.3, all these methods are deprecated (but will still function).
-The data set has been moved to the 'mapdata' package, where it is called "worldLores".
+The old map data set has been moved to the 'mapdata' package, where it is called "worldLores".
+It can thus be called via map("mapdata::worldLores").

 Note that the worldHires database from the mapdata package has identical map naming than the legacy world map.
 The only difference is in the resolution of the polylines.
 That high resolution version of the legacy map will remain unchanged.